-Dir ect Connection Blocked
+Direct Connection Blocks ed

-Co onnection to radiometer is already occupied by another client IP: 192.168.11.58 You are now connected to this host client.
+s already occupied by another client IP: 192.168.11.58 now connected to this host client.

-ok
+OK

 The connection of the secondary client is diverted from the radiometer to the H-PC.
 In this mode, the additional client can only download data files from the H-PC or inspect the current measurement status via the H-PC.
 But it is not authorized to change radiometer settings or to control a running measurement.
 The additional client is not allowed to have any direct data exchange with the radiometer.